James Connelly (ice hockey)

-James "Jim" Connelly (born October 7, 1932 in South Porcupine, Ontario) is a Canadian former ice hockey right winger who competed in the 1960 Winter Olympics, scoring five goals and eight points in seven games en route to winning a silver medal.
+James "Jim" Connelly (born October 7, 1932) is a Canadian former ice hockey right winger who competed in the 1960 Winter Olympics, scoring five goals and eight points in seven games.

+Career

 He played for the Waterloo Hurricanes and Guelph Biltmores.
 Connelly played 104 games in the Ontario Hockey Association.
-He played with 52 Guelph Biltmores who won the Memorial Cup.
-In 1960 he played on the Allan Cup winning Senior Canadian Championship.
+He played with 52 Guelph Biltmores, who won the Memorial Cup.
+In 1960, he played in the Allan Cup-winning Senior Canadian Championship.